weiT1993/CutQC/README.md

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/intel/mkl/lib/intel64
 ```
+Note that the installations have only been tested on Linux.
+Windows/MacOS may require different setups and support is currently not provided.

 ## Example Code
 For example, use CutQC to cut a 3*5 Supremacy circuit and run on a 10-qubit quantum computer